Xavier-Platinum/Progate-Courses/Ruby on Rails5 Study I/readme.md

     -  adding an id to the URL get "posts/:id" => "posts#show"
     -  Important notes in the posts/:id it comes below any index
     -

+Lesson 5: Getting the id from the url
+    -  The params variable e.g @id = params[:id]
+    -